5 Foundations of Statistical Inference

 2. The expected value of a non-random constant times a random variable is the non-random constant times the expected value of a random variable.
 This is easier to explain with symbols:

-To see why this is intuitive, consider change of units.
-If we change the units of a random variable, say from dollars to cents, the expectation should change in the same way.
-A consequence of the above two facts is that the expected value of the average of independent draws from the same urn is the expected value of the urn, call it \(\mu\) again:
+To understand why this is intuitive, consider changing units.
+If we change the units of a random variable, such as from dollars to cents, the expectation should change in the same way.
+A consequence of the above two facts is that the expected value of the average of independent draws from the same urn is the expected value of the urn, denoted as \(\mu_X\) again:

-3. The square of the standard error of the sum of independent random variables is the sum of the square of the standard error of each random variable.
-This one is easier to understand in math form:
+3. The variance of the sum of independent random variables is the sum of variances of each random variable:

 4. The standard error of a non-random constant times a random variable is the non-random constant times the random variable’s standard error.
 As with the expectation: